Parkway Hills UMC Overview

 On Monday night, September 11, 2006, the Church Council unanimously adopted the following statement as the Core Values for Parkway Hills United Methodist Church.
-These core values will guide us in planning and evaluating our ministries for years to come:
+These core values guide us in planning and evaluating our ministries:

 As people of the United Methodist Church, we will welcome each other and the strangers in our midst with open hearts, open minds, and open doors.
 We are a community which values everyone and extends the love of Christ to all.

 Spiritual development is a lifelong journey—from cradle to grave.
 We will live to be more like Jesus and never stop growing into a deeper relationship with God.

 With the hearts of servants, we will nurture and care for those within and beyond our walls.
 We are the hands and voice of Christ.

 God's grace and love are in us and all around us.
 They are the source of all our gifts.
 We will praise God in our worship, with all of our gifts, and through our stewardship of the beauty and the bounty of the Earth.